Benjamin20771/Net-150/Modules/week 10/10-1 journal.md

 network x.x.x.x-This adds a network address to the rip of the router

+show ip route- This shows information based on the connections with the router.

 Note-RIP doesn't need a subnet cuz it automatically steals it from the router itself